Five Ways to Enjoy the Full La Crosse Region Experience

 The La Crosse Region proudly claims the Coulee Region Craft Beverage Trail.
 Featuring 13 of the area’s best breweries, wineries, and distilleries, it is the craft beverage map to a tasteful experience.
 Enjoy tastings and tours along the Mississippi River, atop towering bluffs, within stunning vineyards and in historic downtowns!

 No matter your sport, hobby or interests, this unique area offers something for everyone.
 The beautiful waterways nestled between the striking bluffs create an adventurous setting perfect for making summer memories.
-When you’re ready, venture to the La Crosse Region, where the freedom to explore awaits!
+Venture to the La Crosse Region, where the freedom to explore awaits!